 - Develop in all young people who come through the camps the ability to lead, plan and organise so they can contribute these skills in their own Communities when they return as well as work effectively with non-Indigenous individuals and organisations.

 From the GNDC, mentored school scholarships and employment opportunities are offered.
-Since 2005, Evonne has awarded scholarships to outstanding camp participants at schools around Australia.
+Since 2005, Evonne has awarded and assisted with scholarships to outstanding camp participants at schools around Australia.

-In 2012, in partnership with the Australian Government the Dream, Believe, Learn, Achieve programme each year has run‘Come and Try’ days across each State and Territory with some participants chosen to receive assisted coaching.
+Since 2012, in partnership with the Australian Government the Dream, Believe, Learn, Achieve programme each year has run ‘Come and Try’ days across each State and Territory with some participants chosen to receive assisted coaching.
 Progression to a Goolagong State Development Camp (GSDC) can follow with the aim of selection to the Goolagong National Development Camp (GNDC) held each January in Melbourne during the first week of the Australian Open.
 Mentored school scholarships are awarded from the GNDC.
-To date, almost 3800 youngsters have entered the programme and in 2016 thirty youngsters have progressed to the GNDC 2017.
+To date, almost 4900 youngsters have entered the programme and in 2017 thirty youngsters have progressed to the GNDC 2018.

 Another scholarship student, Kyah Stewart who was given her first racquet by Evonne when she was eight, received the Group Training Australia Australian Trainee of the Year (Indigenous) Award in 2010 and has since been rewarded with a full development officer role with the NSW Government.
 Kyah has now turned full cycle and is working as the National Projects Manager at the Evonne Goolagong Foundation.

 Anzac Leidig who has worked with us since the first GNDC in 2005 has been rewarded with a new position as Head Coach / Program Coordinator for the Evonne Goolagong Foundation.